Persecution of Muslims: Russian Empire

-Alexander Suvorov announced the capture of Ismail in 1791 to the Tsarina Catherine in a doggerel couplet, after the assault had been pressed from house to house, room to room, and nearly every Muslim man, woman, and child in the city had been killed in three days of uncontrolled massacre, 40,000 Turks dead, a few hundred taken into captivity.
+Alexander Suvorov announced the capture of Ismail in 1791 to the Tsarina Catherine in a doggerel couplet, after the assault had been pressed from house to house, room to room, and nearly every Muslim man, woman, and child in the city had been killed in three days of uncontrolled massacre, 40,000 muslims dead, a few hundred taken into captivity.
 For all his bluffness, Suvorov later told an English traveller that when the massacre was over he went back to his tent and wept.

 During the Circassian genocide, general Grigory Zass in sent the severed Circassian heads to Berlin for anatomical studies.
 The Decembrist Nikolai Ivanovich Lorer said that Zass cleaned and boiled the flesh off the heads after storing them under his bed in his tent.
 He also had Circassian heads outside of his tent impaled on lances on a hill.
 Circassian men's corpses were decapitated by Russian-Cossack women on the battlefield after the battles were over for the heads to be sent to Zass for collection.
 Zass erected Circassian heads on poles outside of his tent and witnesses saw the wind blowing the beards of the heads.
 Russian soldiers and Cossacks were paid for sending Circassian heads to General Zass.
 Besides cutting Circassian heads off and collecting them, Zass employed a deliberate strategy of annihilating Circassian en masse, burning entire Circassian villages with the people in it and encouraging violation of Circassian women and children.
 Zass' forces referred to all Circassian elderly, children women, and men as "Bandits, "plunderers", or "thieves" and the Russian empire's forces were commanded by ferociously partholofical officers who commanded political dissidents and criminals.
 Cossacks raped Circassian women and impregnated them with children.
 Circassian children were scared of Zass and he was called the devil (Iblis) by the Circassians.

 Russians raped Circassian girls during the 1877 Russo-Turkish war from the Circassian refugees who were settled in the Ottoman Balkans.
 Circassian girls were sold into Turkish harems by their relatives.
 Circassians also raped and murdered Bulgarians during the 1877 Russo-Turkish war.
 Circassian women in the Balkans were raped by Russian soldiers in the Russo-Turkish war of 1877.